Terms of Reference

 Memorial values courage among members of its research community and, as such, has named this award in honour of Marilyn Harvey, BN, a research nurse who brought forward her concerns regarding research ethics to senior administrators at the University.

-The Marilyn Harvey Award to Recognize the Importance of Research Ethics will be given annually to a student, staff or faculty member who has distinguished themselves by their actions and contributions to scholarly research and embodies the institution’s commitment to excellence in research ethics.
-These efforts may take the form of service to ethics committees at Memorial University, mentorship of colleagues or students on matters related to research ethics or other demonstrated contributions or achievements associated with research ethics.
+The Marilyn Harvey Award to Recognize the Importance of Research Ethics will be given annually to a student, staff or faculty member, retiree or alumni who has distinguished themselves by their actions and contributions to scholarly research and embodies the institution’s commitment to excellence in research ethics.
+These efforts may take the form of service (past or present) to ethics committees (locally, nationally or internationally), mentorship of colleagues or students on matters related to research ethics or other demonstrated contributions or achievements associated with research ethics.

 Only one award will be offered annually.
 There shall be no obligation to recommend an award in the absence of suitably qualified candidates.
 No individual shall receive the award more than once.